-5 Signs it’s time to outsource e-fulfilment
+5 signs it’s time to outsource e-fulfilment

 Your warehouse is full

 There doesn’t appear to be any product or location identification, structure, or even thought as to how best to organise this space.
-A warehouse can often end up looking like this due to a lack of space, poor stock management, poor pick location selections, or simply because the warehouse as reached its capacity.
+A warehouse can often end up looking like this due to a lack of space, poor stock management, poor pick location selections, or simply because the warehouse has reached its capacity.
 If any of those sound familiar, it’s time to think on…

 The warehouse dock has developed a queue